appie2go/DomainObjects/readme.md

 # DomainObjects
-The base-classes for DDDomain objects (Entities, ValueTypes and aggregates)
+The base-classes for DDDomain objects (Entities, Value-Types, and Aggregates)

-The tactical bit of Domain driven design describes value-types, entities and aggregates.
+The tactical bit of Domain-driven design describes value-types, entities, and aggregates.
 A couple of rules apply:

-* Value-types are compared by their values
+* Compare Value-types by their values
 * Entities have an ID
 * Aggregates have an ID
-* Entities and aggregates are compared by their id
+* Compare Entities and aggregates by their ids
-* Aggregates reference other entities by their id
+* Aggregates reference other entities by id

-To be able to do so, rquires some code.
+To be able to do so, requires some code.
 Hence this repository.

 ## This package is available on NuGet